On the stability of the infinite Projected Entangled Pair Operator ansatz for driven-dissipative 2D lattices: Application to the dissipative XYZ model

 In this section, using the iPEPO implementation described and benchmarked in Appendix~\ref{Implementation}, we discuss finding the NESS of the dissipative spin-$1/2$ XYZ model on an infinite square lattice.
 The specific density-matrix equation of motion that we consider is:

 where $\sigma^{x,y,z}_j$ are Pauli matrices at lattice site $j$, $\sigma^\pm = \frac{1}{2}\left(\sigma^x \pm i \sigma^y\right)$, and $J_{x,y,z}$ are spin-spin coupling constants.

 We begin by computing the time evolution of the dissipative XYZ model for the same parameters considered by Ref.~\cite{kshetrimayum2017simple}.
 Figure~\ref{fig:iPEPO-phase-diagram}(a) shows magnetization averaged over the two sites $i=A,B$ of iPEPO unit cell, $M_x = \frac{1}{2} (|\ev{\sigma^x_{i=A}}| + |\ev{\sigma^x_{i=B}}|)$, as a function of coupling strength $J_y$ using iPEPO bond dimension $D=4$.
 We find that iPEPO algorithm only reaches a steady state for some values of $J_y$, while in the red highlighted areas no steady state is found---the results continue to change with time.
 Where a steady state is found, our results closely match Ref.~\cite{kshetrimayum2017simple}.
-Figure~\ref{fig:iPEPO-phase-diagram}(b) shows that if we use a large timestep, $\delta t = 10^{-1}$, and deliberately stop the simulation early --- i.e. after $N = 1000$ steps --- one can reproduce results similar to those presented by Kshetrimayum et al~\cite{kshetrimayum2017simple}.
-However, these results do not correspond to an actual steady state, and also inevitably contain significant Trotter errors due to the large timestep size.
+The red regions in our figure---where no steady state is reached---correspond to points where the Kshetrimayum et al~\cite{kshetrimayum2017simple} report a large error in their steady state result.
+As observed in~\cite{kshetrimayum2017simple}, these regions occur near the critical points, where one can expect correlation lengths to diverge.
+Figure~\ref{fig:iPEPO-phase-diagram}(b) shows that if we use a large timestep, $\delta t = 10^{-1}$, and deliberately stop the simulation early --- i.e. after $N = 1000$ steps --- one can reproduce results similar to those presented by Kshetrimayum et al~\cite{kshetrimayum2017simple} in the red region.
+However, because the simulation was stopped artificially early, the results in Fig~\ref{fig:iPEPO-phase-diagram}(b) do not correspond to an actual steady state, and also inevitably contain significant Trotter errors due to the large timestep size.
 As we discuss further below, the failure to reach a steady state that we observe occurs specifically in the SU time evolution.
-That is, it is completely unaffected by the CTM contractions needed to compute observables.
+That is, it is completely unaffected by the corner transfer matrix (CTM) contractions needed to compute observables.
+As a result, none of the results in the rest of this paper depend on the CTM contraction or environment bond dimension.